 The graduate program of the Division of Applied Social Sciences (DASS) at the University of Missouri (MU) is recognized for its innovative approach to graduate training.
 As a graduate student, you will have the opportunity of working with leading scholars engaged in a diverse range of challenging research projects.

-We offer MS and PhD programs in Agricultural and Applied Economics with three focus areas and MS and PhD programs in Agricultural Education and Leadership.
+We offer MS and PhD programs in Agricultural and Applied Economics and MS and PhD programs in Agricultural Education and Leadership.
 We also support MS and PhD programs in Hospitality Management.

 Director of Graduate Studies: Harvey James, PhD

 The graduate program emphasizes preparation for teaching, research, and extension work in academia, as well as for careers in agrifood business, government and international agriculture.
 The MS program is 30 credit hours and offers thesis and non-thesis track options, including an accelerated MS program for undergraduate students at the University of Missouri completing a degree in agribusiness or other Bachelor’s program.
 The PhD program usually requires about three years beyond the MS degree to complete.
 The size, quality and diversity of the faculty provide a broad choice of advisors and research topics.
 While students and their advisory committees have latitude in developing a plan of study, the following specialties are emphasized: